muratk5n/thirdwave/en/README.md

 doing.
 If not in the tiniest detail, certainly in spirit, in the overall approach to the problem.
-Implicitly they believe what's known about the human brain so far is final, X number of neurons are there, they connect and do stuff somehow, so if we start from these tiny particles (neurons) and build up in software, we will reach human level intelligence.
+Implicitly they believe what's known about the human brain so far is final, X number of neurons are there, they somehow "connect" and do stuff together, so if we start from tiny particles (software neurons) and build up in code, we will reach human level intelligence.
 This is the belief, yet no cigar.
 A decade ago they could be forgiven bcz the hardware "wasn't there yet".
 Now it is.
 Where is Artif.
 General Intelligence?